-2019/20 - 2023/24 RISK ASSESSMENT AS AT JANUARY 2019
+2019/20 - 2023/24 RISK ASSESSMENT AS AT FEBRUARY 2019

 RISK EVENT/ DESCRIPTION LIKELIHOOD IMPACT RESERVE POSITION 1.
 The void level assumed on dwelling properties increases.
 The proposed budget assumes a void rate of 2% on PFI 4 properties and a 3% void rate on PFI 2 properties.
 These are believed to be realistic estimates at this time; however the full impact of welfare reform from a limit on Housing Benefits could force more tenants out of social housing and increase void levels.
 A change in the void percentage of 1% (approximately 21 properties) has the impact, in a full year, of £0.087m.
 The loss of income arising from movement in void levels would need to be met from HRA balances.
 The HRA has sufficient balances to absorb small movements on voids.
 2. Impact of changes in rental income collection rates.
 The collection of rental income is a key performance indicator and one in which the PFI providers have performed at the highest level.
 Historically it has been considered a low risk that this collection rate will deteriorate to a level to the point where it has a significant impact on the HRA budget.
 However, Welfare Reform has the potential to impact on rent collection levels.
 Rental income is accounted for within the HRA on a rents receivable not received basis.
 Continuous monitoring of the levels of uncollected income will help inform the provisions position needed for bad or doubtful debts.
 The current HRA bad debt provision is considered to be prudent for the levels of uncollected income currently being held/forecast within the HRA.
-Balances are considered sufficient to deal with any impending changes to the benefits system 3.
+Balances are considered sufficient to deal with any impending changes to the benefits system.
 Service Charge Recovery Service charges are currently eligible for Housing Benefits so it is relatively low risk that the majority of service charge costs will be unrecovered.
 Self-payers may incur some level of difficulty however the percentage of self-payers as part of the overall tenancy profile is relatively small.
 In 2019/20 the total level of service charges is budgeted in excess of £0.500m (excluding concierge and court manager costs).
 Any reduction in this could impact the HRAs ability to maintain and develop new schemes and services.
 Tenants failing to pay their service charges will have a detrimental effect on the HRA reserve, although given the high number of tenants on Housing Benefit, the level of collection is still expected to remain high.
-4. Extra Care Housing (ECH) Charge Recovery ECH charges are eligible for Housing Benefits so it is of relatively low risk that the majority of ECH charge costs will be unrecovered.
-Self-payers may incur some level of difficulty.
-In 2019/20 it is expected each qualifying tenant i.e. a tenant within one of the six approved Extra Care Housing Group Schemes, will need to pay approx £950 pa towards Tenants failing to pay their ECH charge will have a detrimental effect on the reserve, although given the close correlation to Housing Benefit, the levels of
+(E extra Care Housing ECH) Charge Recovery ECH charges are eligible for Housing Benefits so it is of relatively low risk that the majority of ECH charge costs will be unrecovered.
+Self- In 2019/20 it is expected each qualifying tenant i.e. a tenant within one of the six approved Extra Care Tenants failing to pay their ECH charge will have a detrimental effect on the reserve, although